AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/displaying-images.md

 Take some time to examine this code because it gives an insight into manipulating images with _Avalonia UI._ For example, the above uses the `DecodeToWidth` method to convert the image stream for display in _Avalonia UI_.
 This method can convert a stream for a large high resolution image into a smaller bitmap, at a specified width and while maintaining the aspect ratio.

-This means that you will not waste large amounts of memory to display the album cover art, even though the Web API returns quite large files.&#x20;
+This means that you will not waste large amounts of memory to display the album cover art, even though the Web API returns quite large files.

 Also notice how the `LoadCover` method is coded to run asynchronously, and on a background thread.
 This is so that the UI thread does not get blocked and make the UI unresponsive.